 What is cognitive automation and why does it matter?

-Cognitive automation is a summarizing term for the application of machine learning technologies to automation in order to take over tasks which would otherwise require manual labor to be accomplished.
+Cognitive automation is a summarizing term for the application of Machine Learning technologies to automation in order to take over tasks that would otherwise require manual labor to be accomplished.

 - Automate approximately 50 – 70 percent of tasks.

 - Cut down data processing time by 50 to 60 percent.

 - Decrease annual labor expenditure by 20-30%.

 Prefer to watch a video than reading: Check out the video from our YouTube channel!